Updated October 2017

 Cluster Flies are Mostly a Problem in Rural Areas

 They’re more common near vast stretches of land like fields.
 The reason for this is really fascinating: cluster fly larvae are parasitic to earthworms!
 You will never see cluster fly larvae squirming in your trash cans because the adults lay their eggs in earthworm burrows.
-The larvae then infest and feed on the worms, and when they pupate into adults, they emerge from the ground like the zombies in Night of the Living Dead.
+The larvae then infest and feed on the worms, and when they pupate into adults, they emerge from the ground like the zombies in Night of the Living Dead – but for worms.

 Pests Also Like Your Warm Home